MicrosoftDocs/azure-docs/articles/active-directory/develop/msal-net-acquire-token-silently.md

 ms.author: ryanwi
 ms.reviewer: saeeda
 ms.custom: aaddev
-#Customer intent: As an application developer, I want to learn how how to use the AcquireTokenSilent method so I can acquire tokens from the cache..
+#Customer intent: As an application developer, I want to learn how how to use the AcquireTokenSilent method so I can acquire tokens from the cache.
 ms.collection: M365-identity-device-management
 ---